 Five Book Marketing Mistakes That Kill Sales Before Launch

 These are the five most common marketing mistakes I see authors make, and what to do instead.
+For more, see how to hire a ghostwriter.

 Mistake #1: Waiting Until After Publication to Think About Marketing